Centaur Systems has been publishing educational software for the Classics

 designing and writing software for the Classics Department there under a Project

 Trochos grant from the UW and IBM.
-Since then, he has been working full-time
+After that, he worked full-time

 for Centaur Systems, which he founded in 1984 to publish the results